offby1/django-simple-deploy/docs/contributing/development_environment.md

 This won't run the unit tests, but it will skip the same network calls that are skipped during unit testing.
 You should see most of the same configuration that's done during a normal run, using sample resource names.

-When you've made more changes and want to run `simple_deploy` again, but all you're interested in is the Dockerfile that's generated, run the following two commands:
+When you've made more changes and want to run the `deploy` command again, but all you're interested in is the Dockerfile that's generated, run the following two commands:

 ```sh
 $ rm Dockerfile